 Get to know the More Than Baseball team

-Jeremy Wolf, Executive Director
+Jeremy Wolf, Director of Outreach

 In 2016, Jeremy was a 31st round draft pick by the New York Mets out of Trinity University, a Division III school out of San Antonio, Texas.
 He started More Than Baseball as a response to the Save America's Pastime Act as a way to help minor leaguers receive the housing, equipment, and food they need to survive.
 More Than Baseball is built by players for the future of this game.

-Simon Rosenblum-Larson, President and Director of Player Personnel
+Simon Rosenblum-Larson, Director of Player Personnel

-Slade Heathcott, CEO
+Slade Heathcott, Director of Operations

 Slade was a first round draft pick by the New York Yankees and is using his position in the game to create a better future for minor league ballplayers everywhere.
 From cleaning up beaches in the Dominican Republic to building an orphange for kids in Florida, Slade uses baseball as a conduit for the good he sees in the world,